Malteholch/hello-world/README.md

 # hello-world
 first repo
-Hi there, I am a aerospace-engineering student from Aachen.
+Hi there, I am an aerospace-engineering student from Aachen.
 This is my first repo